HYPNOSIS BY VIDEO CALL? HOW DOES THAT WORK?

 We always make time for you to ask questions and get a feel for the whole process.

 Like anything, working by Zoom becomes easier with experience.
 Our therapists have been practising for many years, and this has allowed them to become comfortable working in all sorts of different circumstances – in busy hospital wards, in large groups, and sometimes even over the phone.
 Compared to some situations we’ve been in, working via Zoom in a quiet environment is a bit of a luxury.
-ZOOM sessions are currently available with Carol or Glenn on Thursdays.
+ZOOM sessions are available with Philip, Carol or Glenn.
 You can book your video hypnosis consultation here.

 ARE THERE ANY CIRCUMSTANCES WHERE IT’S NOT APPROPRIATE TO WORK THIS WAY?